prebid/Prebid.js/modules/mobianRtdProvider.md

 Key: mobianGenre

-Possible values: Various, but some examples include "Journalism", "Gaming" or "How-to"
+Possible values: Various, but some examples include "journalism", "gaming" or "how-to"

 Description: Genres are a more narrow classification of content categorization, aiming to label the content towards its overall purpose and audience.
 A given piece of content can have multiple genres.